allenai/natural-instructions/tasks/README.md

 `task155_count_nouns_verbs.json` | Count number of nouns/verbs in the given sentence | Answer Generation
 `task156_codah_classification_adversarial.json` | Given a prompt, select the completion that is the most plausible. | Classification
-`task176_break_decompose_questions` | Break a question into the steps needed to answer the question. | Question Decomposition
+`task176_break_decompose_questions` | Break a question into the steps needed to answer the question. | Question Decomposition `task184_break_generate_question` | Generate a question based on the given steps used to answer it. | Question Generation